LIO (SCSI target)

-LIO is maintained by Datera, Inc., a Silicon Valley vendor of storage systems and software.
-On January 15, 2011, LIO SCSI target engine was merged into the Linux kernel mainline, in kernel version 2.6.38, which was released on March 14, 2011.
-Additional fabric modules have been merged into subsequent Linux releases.
+The LIO project is maintained by Datera, a Silicon Valley-based storage solutions provider.
+On January 15, 2011, LIO was merged into the Linux kernel mainline with version 2.6.38, which was officially released on March 14, 2011.
+Subsequent versions of the Linux kernel have introduced additional fabric modules to expand its compatibility.

-A competing generic SCSI target module for Linux is SCST.
-For the narrower purpose providing a Linux iSCSI target, the older IET ("iSCSI Enterprise Target") and STGT ("SCSI Target Framework") modules also enjoy industry support.
+LIO competes with other SCSI target modules in the Linux ecosystem.
+The SCSI Target Framework (SCST) is a prominent alternative for general SCSI target functionality, while for iSCSI-specific targets, the older iSCSI Enterprise Target (IET) and SCSI Target Framework (STGT) also have industry adoption.

 Background

-The SCSI standard provides an extensible semantic abstraction for computer data storage devices, and as such has become a "lingua franca" for data storage systems.
+The SCSI standard provides an extensible semantic abstraction for computer data storage devices, and is used with data storage systems.
 The SCSI T10 standards define the commands and protocols of the SCSI command processor (sent in SCSI CDBs), and the electrical and optical interfaces for various implementations.

 A SCSI initiator is an endpoint that initiates a SCSI session.
 A SCSI target is the endpoint that waits for initiator commands and executes the required I/O data transfers.
 The SCSI target usually exports one or more LUNs for initiators to operate on.

 The LIO Linux SCSI Target implements a generic SCSI target that provides remote access to most data storage device types over all prevalent storage fabrics and protocols.
 LIO neither directly accesses data nor does it directly communicate with applications.
-LIO provides a highly efficient, fabric-independent and fabric-transparent abstraction for the semantics of numerous data storage device types.

 Architecture

-LIO implements a modular and extensible architecture around a versatile and highly efficient, parallelized SCSI command processing engine.
-The SCSI target engine implements the semantics of a SCSI target.
+LIO implements a modular and extensible architecture around a parallelised SCSI command processing engine.

 The LIO SCSI target engine is independent of specific fabric modules or backstore types.
 Thus, LIO supports mixing and matching any number of fabrics and backstores at the same time.
 The LIO SCSI target engine implements a comprehensive SPC-3/SPC-4 feature set with support for high-end features, including SCSI-3/SCSI-4 Persistent Reservations (PRs), SCSI-4 Asymmetric Logical Unit Assignment (ALUA), VMware vSphere APIs for Array Integration (VAAI), T10 DIF, etc.

 LIO is configurable via a configfs-based kernel API, and can be managed via a command-line interface and API (targetcli).

 SCSI target

-The concept of a SCSI target isn't narrowly restricted to physical devices on a SCSI bus, but instead provides a generalized model for all receivers on a logical SCSI fabric.
+The concept of a SCSI target isn't restricted to physical devices on a SCSI bus, but instead provides a generalised model for all receivers on a logical SCSI fabric.
 This includes SCSI sessions across interconnects with no physical SCSI bus at all.
 Conceptually, the SCSI target provides a generic block storage service or server in this scenario.

-Backstores
+Back-stores

-Backstores provide the SCSI target with generalized access to data storage devices by importing them via corresponding device drivers.
-Backstores don't need to be physical SCSI devices.
+Back-stores provide the SCSI target with generalised access to data storage devices by importing them via corresponding device drivers.
+Back-stores do not need to be physical SCSI devices.

-The most important backstore media types are:
+The most important back-store media types are: